 Loan Operations Specialist Salary

-An average Loan Operations Specialist in the United States can expect to take home roughly $15.05 per hour.
+Median pay for Loan Operations Specialists in the United States is around $15.20 per hour.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
-A large number claim medical and dental insurance and the larger part earn vision coverage.
-Men are in the minority of survey respondents, with female Loan Operations Specialists who took the survey — 81 percent to be exact.
+A large number claim medical and dental insurance and the larger part get vision coverage.
+Women account for the majority of Loan Operations Specialists who took the survey — 81 percent to be exact.
 Most Loan Operations Specialists like their work and job satisfaction is high.
 The data in this summary comes from the PayScale salary survey.